 That’s an improvement, but as the researchers note, we don’t care about these rates in the abstract.
 We care whether or not these decisions are fair and lead to a more equitable, racially just system.

-Technical constraints could help ensure racial equity
+Policy constraints could help ensure racial equity

 The researchers then showed that it’s also possible to explicitly constrain the algorithm to “ensure no increase in racial disparities in…jail with very little impact on the algorithm’s performance in reducing crime.”